KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/decorator/README.md

 ## Remarks
 * The example above shows the simplest form of a decorator (you may even argue that it is a [Proxy](../proxy/README.md)) as it only adds behavior without enriching the interface.
 More sophisticated  decorators add additional operations or state.
-* Decorator classes are often called Wrapper because this name seems very intuitive, while the [Wrapper pattern](../wrapper/README.md) has a different focus.
+* Decorator classes are often called Wrapper.
+The [Wrapper pattern](../wrapper/README.md) described in our book focuses on a bunch of classes/subsystems/APIs while a decorator _wraps_ a single class.

 ## References